 A. Residents: Build community by living in the residence hall and interacting informally and formally with residential students on a regular basis.
 Create opportunities to engage with academic support programs.
 Provide academic expertise.
 Share interests and hobbies, and generally be available to students.
 Maintain an active presence with frequent visibility within the halls by meeting with students and attending programs and events planned by the residential education and campus life teams.
 FIR are also expected to function as a support network to our dean-on-call team.

 B. Residential Living Team: The FIR is an integral member of the residential life team, supporting and supplementing the work of our student and professional staff.
-Faculty in residence will operate both independently and collaboratively with the residence life team, the campus life team, the dean of religious and spiritual life, the community advisors (CAs), the area residential directors (ARDs), and student class representatives, and our faculty associates.
+Faculty in residence will operate both independently and collaboratively with the residence life team, the campus life team, the community advisors (CAs), the area residential directors (ARDs), and student class representatives, and our faculty associates.

 C. Faculty Engagement: Serve as a catalyst for the involvement of other faculty members to establish a residential community that is rich in social and intellectual content.